bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Bokeh's narrative documentation consists of these for elements:

 * :ref:`first_steps`: first steps guides and installation instructions
-* `User guide`_: descriptions and instructions for using Bokeh
+* :ref:`userguide`: descriptions and instructions for using Bokeh
-* Gallery_: interactive examples with source code
+* :ref:`gallery`: interactive examples with source code
-* `Developer guide`_: instructions for contributing to Bokeh
+* :ref:`Contributors guide <contributors_guide>`: instructions for contributing to Bokeh

 Sphinx generates each of those elements from reStructuredText (.rst) files.
 To edit any of those elements, open the corresponding ReST source file in the